-If you’re insulating an historic building, the materials you use should be ‘moisture open’.
-This helps avoid problems with damp because the insulation lets moisture pass through the wall.
+If you’re insulating an historic building, the materials you use will need to be ‘moisture open’.
+This helps avoid problems with damp as the insulation lets moisture pass through the wall.

-Additionally, you may also need to install extra ventilation so that moisture doesn’t build up indoors.
+It may also be necessary to add ventilation so that moisture doesn’t build up indoors.

 Internal wall insulation grants